ipfs-shipyard/go-libp2p-kitsune/README.md

 Enabling the preload functionality allows Kitsune to act as a proxy for the js-ipfs preload nodes.
-Apart from the basic functionality of allowing upstream peers to get bitswap data from the downstream peers, it will enable the `/api/v0/refs` GRPC endpoint.
+Apart from the basic functionality of allowing upstream peers to get bitswap data from the downstream peers, it will enable the `/api/v0/refs` RPC endpoint.
 The preloads use this for 2 things:

 * To pre-cache a whole IPLD graph and allow a js-ipfs node to get all the associated